Brad Snyder, MPA

 Statement of Objectives & Social Issue Discussion:

-In a well-developed essay of no more than a 1200 words, discuss your understanding of the profession of social work and include the following:
+In a well-developed essay of no more than 1,200 words, discuss your understanding of the profession of social work and include the following:

 - Clearly explain your personal and professional goals including a rationale for pursuing a MSW degree.
-Please include why the College at Brockport MSW Program is the most appropriate program for you and how it will help you achieve your professional goals.
+Please include why SUNY Brockport's MSW Program is the most appropriate program for you and how it will help you achieve your professional goals.

 - Your academic preparation, relevant work history, level of self-awareness, cultural competence, maturity, and any additional related information.

 - Give an analysis of your capacity to engage in professional practice around this issue, while working toward and after achieving your MSW.

 Please note: Your personal statement is evaluated based on the quality of discussion of each of the above points.